NIEM/NIEM.github.io/movement/json-schema-output/index.md

    broad user feedback.
 We would like to start the conversation to find out what you’d like to add back—it’s in Beta until we do.

-2. Those who would like to leverage the content in NIEM as well as its relationships for more complex exchanges that require context.
+2. <b>Those who would like to leverage the content in NIEM as well as its relationships for more complex exchanges that require context.</b>

-   This user type requires JSON Schema functionality more reflective of what you can do today with NIEM in XML—it takes into consideration things like reusability, hierarchy structure, and cardinality.
+   This user type requires JSON Schema functionality that is more reflective of what you can do today with NIEM in XML--it takes into consideration things like reusability, hierarchy structure, and cardinality.
 This solution also establishes the foundation upon which JSON-Linked Data (JSON-LD) can occur.
-Ideally, the grand vision for the use of JSON Schema with JSON-LD is for NIEM to host JSON-LD normative dictionaries online for the schemas to map its terms and definitions to the NIEM JSON-LD established context.
-Guidance for this approach can be found here.
-Please review and provide your feedback.
+Ideally, the vision for the use of JSON Schema with JSON-LD is for NIEM to host JSON-LD normative dictionaries online for the schemas to map its terms and definitions to the NIEM JSON-LD established context.
 Help us drive this effort forward by telling us what functionalities you will actually use!

-We drafted up a sample use case scenario below for you to visualize both approaches to help understand details for each.
+We drafted up a sample use case scenario for you to visualize both approaches to help understand details for each.

 This document is one of two.
-This one describes what Movement does now.
+This one describes what Movement does now (see below).
 [The other document](../../json/sample-schema/) describes some options for using JSON Schema that supports more features of NIEM and JSON-LD.

 ## What Movement puts out today

-Movement provides standard JSON Schema best practices and types; is human and machine readability; and validates your simple type JSON objects while leveraging NIEM terms and definitions.
+Movement provides standard JSON Schema best practices and types, is human and machine readable, and validates your simple type JSON objects while leveraging NIEM terms and definitions.

 Advantages: